THE GENERATIONAL SOLUTION FOR LITTLE COTTONWOOD CANYON

 A gondola preserves the canyon for future generations because it solves the congestion that exists now and offers a way to control access in the future.
 Doing nothing keeps us on the same unsustainable trajectory.
 Gondola creates options for policymakers about how many cars and how many people are allowed – so that the question of users can be addressed in the future, but we clean our air and stop damage immediately.

-During peak needs a 30-passenger cabin could arrive every 30 seconds and move those visitors off the road at a rate of 3,600 people per hour.
+During peak travel times, a 32-passenger cabin could arrive every 30 seconds and move those visitors off the road at a rate of 4,000 people per hour.
 During lower demands or times where visitor limits might be considered, the operator can adjust the number of cars offered.
 The gondola, in coordination with in-canyon vehicle tolling, can be used to limit the number of daily visitors.

 Our canyons are a valued asset for Utahns’ quality of life, as well as an important contributor to our economy.
 The gondola option accounts for both.

 Why do we need to do any of this?
 Why can’t Snowbird and Alta just stop offering the IKON Pass?